simo-bat/Crack_detection/README.md

 ![Regularization](Regularization.png?raw=true)

-The loss function on validation data was further decreased using regularization.
+flippa L2 and DP in legend
+dotted line for no reg
+standardize numbers

+Regularization was used to reduce the overfitting, i.e. decrease the loss on validation.
 The figure above shows the impact of two different techniques, namely L2 and Dropout regularization.
-Note that the regularization was applied only to the fully connected layer after the stack of convolutional layers: experimental results shown that  were carried out
+The regularization was applied only to the fully connected layer after the stack of convolutional layers: experimental results showed that regularization on convolutional layers does not improved the loss.

+Without regularization, blue dotted line in the figure above, the loss after 10 epochs tends to zero, while the val-loss continues to oscillate.
+Dropout regularization stabilizes the val-loss, a rate of 15% shows the lowest val-loss.
+L2 regularization has a marginal effect,

+#### Model training

+The network has been trained with a GPU P5000, using Adam optimizer and binary crossentropy loss function.
+The learning rate has been decreased exponentially, from an initial value of 1e-3, with a decay step of 35 and decay rate of 0.92.

+After 10 epochs (batches of 128 images), the train loss is stable around 0.105 and the validation loss is around 0.199, which correspond to a ROC AUC of 0.992 and 0.918 respectively.

+The training of the model is saved in notebook/ModelTraining.

 #### Model Testing